-Stained glass…who doesn’t love gazing through the many colors when the sun shines through?
-It reminds me of when I was a little girl staring at the stained glass windows in church instead of paying attention to the gospel and readings.
-I’d study every color, every soldered line, and the artistic characters.
-I was thinking, “why couldn’t we apply that to our home on wheels?”
-Not that we want our RV to look like a church but adding a little artistic impression is a good thing.
+Who doesn’t love gazing through a stained glass window when the sun shines through?
+It takes me back to when I was a little girl staring at the stained glass windows in church instead of paying attention to the gospel and readings.
+I’d study every color, every soldered line, and the biblical Saints.

 The shop vendor had an array of different window designs leaning against the wall on the floor with a standard RV door window frame right next to it.
 There were quite a few designs and motifs to choose from.